Mvcampbell3/giphyHW/README.md

 ## Version 1.01

-Added all needed to version 1.00
+### Added all needed to version 1.00
+- Pretty basic functionality

 ### What needs to be added next